The 7 inmates scheduled to die in Arkansas this month

 DON WILLIAM DAVIS

-He came within six hours of execution in 2010, but the Arkansas Supreme Court halted it to address whether legislators improperly left key details to the prison staff.
-Justices ultimately tossed out the state's death-row policies, which contributed to the 12 years that passed without an execution.
+The Arkansas Supreme Court halted Davis' execution seven years ago as it addressed whether legislators had improperly left key details to the prison staff.
+Justices ultimately tossed out the state's death-row policies, which contributed to the 12 years that have passed since the last Arkansas execution.

-Davis is scheduled for execution April 17.
-He did not file a clemency petition and was not a party to the lawsuit challenging clemency rules.
+Davis is scheduled to die Monday.
+He did not seek clemency, but is seeking a stay amid the U.S. Supreme Court's consideration of inmate access to independent mental health experts.

 STACEY E. JOHNSON

-Stacey Johnson, 47, is scheduled to die for the 1993 death of Carol Heath, who was beaten and strangled and had her throat slit.
-Heath's daughter, Ashley, told the state Parole Board in 2015 that she had forgiven Johnson and asked the panel to spare his life, but Heath's son, Jonathan Palmer, told the board he completely disagreed.
+Stacey Johnson, 47, is scheduled to die for killing Carol Heath in 1993.
+The woman was beaten and strangled and had her throat slit.
+Heath's daughter, Ashley, has said she had forgiven Johnson but wants him to admit that he killed her mother.
+He has refused and maintains his innocence.
+Her son told the panel that he didn't understand why Johnson hadn't been executed yet.

 Johnson's initial conviction was overturned when the Arkansas Supreme Court ruled that a police officer should not have told jurors that Ashley Heath, then 6 and found incompetent to testify, had picked Johnson out of a photo lineup.
 She testified at Johnson's retrial three years later.